Duke of Hazards: Risking Life and Limb in Pigeon Forge, TN

-There’s only one place in the United States to Zorb.
+There is only one place in the United States to Zorb.
 A bunch of Kiwis came up with this concept and have only been able to convince the good people of Pigeon Forge to take it on.
-Here’s how it works: You climb into a giant rubber ball, strap in, and get pushed down a long, steep slope for about a hundred and fifty yards.
+Here’s how it works: You climb into a giant rubber ball, strap in, and get rolled down a long, steep slope for about a hundred and fifty yards.
 That’s it.

 You go head over heels about thirty times watching the sky and the ground whip around and around through the semi-transparent walls of the sphere.
 Occasionally the ball bounces, dealing you a scary jolt, and then the ball rolls up a slight incline, slowing, and one of the attendants comes over and wrangles it to a halt.

 A variation on the ride is the Water Zorb, where they fill the ball halfway up with water.
 You slip and slide around the inside walls of the sphere as you tumble down the hill, getting soaked.
 You can do this by yourself or with friends and family.
 I can’t imagine how many inadvertent elbows and knees are administered to loved ones in this arrangement.

 In any case, I survived my experiences with bungee jumping and Zorbing, and, perhaps more remarkably, I survived my trip to Pigeon Forge during which exploding semis, a ruptured tire and a wrong way drive down a parkway had threatened to relieve me of life and limb.

 I wound up my visit to this redneck Orlando by stopping for lunch at one of the many restaurants specializing in southern cuisine, which is to say various combinations of starch and fat served up in gratuitous portions.